-- 1. Connect a fully charged battery pack to the VXL-3s and turn on your transmitter. - 2.
-With the VXL-3s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers). - 3.
-When the LED blinks red once, release the F7-Set button. - 4.
-The LED will blink and then turn solid green (Low-Voltage Detection ACTIVE) or red (Low-Voltage Detection DISABLED).
+- 1. Connect a fully charged battery pack to the VXL-3s and turn on your transmitter. - With the VXL-3s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers).

+4. The LED will blink and then turn solid green (Low-Voltage Detection ACTIVE) or red (Low-Voltage Detection DISABLED).
 The model is ready to drive.